 Diet changes in recent years

-- I used to order takeout from Chaat Cafe regularly, but they shut down in August 2019, and since then, I’ve substituted that with the yellow curry from Bangkok Thai Cuisine as well as eating more at Udupi Palace.
+- Chaat Cafe shutdown in August 2019: I used to order takeout from Chaat Cafe regularly, but they shut down in August 2019, and since then, I substituted that with the yellow curry with tofu from Bangkok Thai Cuisine (that I would also eventually stop; see preceding point) as well as eating more at Udupi Palace.

 - Transition to veganism in mid-2019: In 2019, I switched away from yogurt and dairy products in general, toward a mix of almond milk and sauerkraut.
 The sauerkraut is for the active cultures and the almond milk helps with the calcium and (fortified) vitamins A and D. When I have throat issues or colds that make sauerkraut challenging, I use vegan probiotic yogurt, but most of the time I use sauerkraut.

 - Hot chocolate phase-out around May 2019: I used to have much more hot chocolate.
 I took a break from it from November 2016 to early January 2017 after identifying it as one potential culprit in stomach problems, and then again reduced it to zero around May 2019 after its effect on my oral health and the energy spikes and crashes it seemed to cause.
 After that, I had hot chocolate once in February 2020 while on a trip to Seattle (right before the COVID-19 pandemic!) and without a lot of good breakfast options, and I remember the sugary after-taste feeling awful; I had to rinse my mouth several times to feel fine.

 - Condiments introduction in November 2017 and later: I added turmeric and cumin recently (in November 2017) at the suggestion of my parents.
 Later, I added red pepper / ceyenne pepper and cinnamon as well.